API Index — Namespaces, Packages, Reports, Indices

 superglobals(true)/enableCoroutine(false)mode (the Symfony/FPM-style lifecycle, where running coroutines in the main worker would race process-wide$_GET/$_POST/$_SESSIONand shared framework singletons). - coproc() : mixed

-- Thin alias for {@see coprocess()} — same fork-a-coroutine-child semantics, so
+- Thin alias for

-coprocess()'s untestability (forks a child process; only valid in thesuperglobals(true)+enableCoroutine(false)mode the coverage gate excludes). - jTraceEx() : string
+coprocess()— same fork-a-coroutine-child semantics, so it sharescoprocess()'s untestability (forks a child process; only valid in thesuperglobals(true)+enableCoroutine(false)mode the coverage gate excludes). - jTraceEx() : string

-- jTraceEx() - provide a Java style exception trace
+- Produce a Java-style exception trace string.

 - zapi() : string

-- elog() : void
+basename(without.phpextension) of the calling API file. - elog() : void

 - zlog() : void

-- get_config() : mixed
+zlog.logwith request context. - get_config() : mixed

 - get_current_render_time() : float